BlueWizardHat/yamlcfn/README.md

 	    inbound:
 	      - { ref: "backend-app", type: "tcp", ports: "mysql" }

-Ofcourse as already said the auto matching feature only works on security groups defined in the same file and "self", if you need to write an outbound rule to an alias or param then you will still need to specify it with "ref", "type" and "ports".
+Ofcourse as already said the auto matching feature only works for security groups defined in the same file and for "self", if you need to write an outbound rule to an alias or param then you will still need to specify it with "ref", "type" and "ports".

 ### Tags